Viraajthemaker/Viraaj_BlueStampPortfolio/index.md

 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project
-- talk about screwing time and how that was a challenge
+- talk about screwing time and how that was a challenge.
-- peeling off the lazer cuts
+- peeling off the lazer cuts was a real time consuming thing.
--

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.